valhalla/demos/docs/valhalla_service.md

 To report software issues or suggest enhancements, you can open an issue in GitHub (use the [Thor repository](https://github.com/valhalla/thor) for comments about route paths or [Odin repository](https://github.com/valhalla/odin) for narration).
 You can also send a message to routing@mapzen.com.

-##### Developer Keys
+### Get an API key
-To use the Valhalla routing service, you must obtain a free developer API key from Mapzen.
+To use the Valhalla routing service, you must first obtain a free developer API key from Mapzen.
 Sign in at https://mapzen.com/developers to create and manage your API keys.

-##### Notes on Service Limits
+TODO - more get started section/links.

+### Service limits

 Valhalla is a free, shared routing service.
 As such, there are limitations on requests, maximum distances, and numbers of locations to prevent individual users from degrading the overall system performance.
 Limits may be increased in the future, but the following are currently in place: